 Mr. Vrieswyk has 15 years of experience as a surveyor on railroad bridges, culverts, for projects that included hydrology and hydraulics evaluations.
 He also worked for a major railroad for 7 years as a conductor.
 He has several years of construction project management and supervisor experience that allow him to see projects with a veteran perspective.

 Mr. Wilkinson is an engineer in training specializing in water resources.
 He has a variety of experience including hydrologic and hydraulic modeling, stream and outfall restoration, and the support of local government Municipal Separate Storm Sewer (MS4) compliance programs.
 He has conducted field site surveys in various locations across the United States.

 Terry Yergensen, Environmental Services Coordinator; UAS Operations Manager

 Mr. Yergensen is an Environmental Services Coordinator, specializing in forecasting environmental/floodplain impacts and securing local, state, and federal permits for various water resources projects.
 He is a trained wetland delineator.
 He has conducted field site surveys throughout the United States.
 He also has more than thirty years of experience involving facility programming, planning, budgeting, new construction design, environmental compliance, and project management.
 He is a FAA certified remote pilot for small unmanned aircraft systems (sUAS).

-Wendy A. Banzhof, P.E., Water Resources Engineer
+Andy Zelinskas, P.E., Water Resources Engineer